SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 - Create different tables and columns
 - Create Measures

-## You have successfully completed the lab.
+## You have successfully completed the lab